Illustration of tennis player serving with mountains background

 Register now!

-The second season was also a complete success.
-Decentralised play, spring and summer tournaments as well as the final tournament in Biel shaped the 2022 season.
-Over 2,200 league players took part!
+The third season was also a complete success.
+Decentralised play, spring and summer tournaments as well as the final tournament in Zürich shaped the 2023 season.
+Over 1,800 league players took part!
 Thank you to all participants and congratulations to all finalists!
 We look forward to offering GotCourts League participants another unique tennis competition experience in the new year.

 Category